Kole Calhoun Preview, Player Props: Guardians vs. Rays

-Kole Calhoun -- with a slugging percentage of .590 in his past 10 games, including seven extra-base hits -- will be in action for the Cleveland Guardians against the Tampa Bay Rays, with Tyler Glasnow on the mound, on September 1 at 7:10 PM ET.
+Kole Calhoun -- with a slugging percentage of .513 in his past 10 games, including six extra-base hits -- will be in action for the Cleveland Guardians versus the Tampa Bay Rays, with Zack Littell on the hill, on September 2 at 6:10 PM ET.

-He collected three RBI (going 1-for-4 with a home run and a walk) in his previous game against the Twins.
+He had a hitless performance in his last game (0-for-3 with an RBI) against the Rays.

 Kole Calhoun Game Info & Props vs. the Rays